replicatedhq/help-center/content/docs/troubleshoot/analyzers/overview.md

 This section of the documentation lists some of the analyzers that might be displayed and an explanation of why it was added.
 The list of analyzers here is not a complete list of every analyer run, rather it's a look into some of the commonly reported insights.

 Additionally, [custom analyzers](/docs/troubleshoot/analyzers/custom/) can be written to extract insights specific to your application.

+For access to this alpha feature, please [contact us](https://vendor.replicated.com/support).